stklcode/wp-liveticker/README.md

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to Liveticker menu to start.

+### Requirements ###

+* PHP 5.2 or above
+* WordPress 4.0 or above

 ## Frequently asked questions

-#### How do I display a liveticker on my post/page?
+### How do I display a liveticker on my post/page?

 Use the shortcode `[liveticker ticker="my-ticker"]`.
 If you want to define a custom tick limit, you might also add a limit with `[liveticker ticker="my-ticker" limit="10"]`.

+### Can I use my own styles?

+Of course.
+You can deactivate the default stylesheet on the settings page and include your own instead.

+### Can I use my own styles?

+Of course.
+You can deactivate the default stylesheet on the settings page and include your own instead.

 ## Screenshots

-1. Downloads overview screen.
-2. Add new download screen.
-3. Logs overview screen.
+1. Example liveticker (frontend)
+2. Tick management
+3. Ticker configuration.
-4. Shortcode generator.
+4. Settings page
-5. Example shortcodes.
+5. Example shortcode
-6. Settings screen.
+6. Example widget

 ## Changelog

-#### 1.0.0
+### 1.0.0
-* Complete rework of PHP code.

-#### 0.4
-* CSS only loaded when shortcode is called

-#### 0.3
-* Initial plugin release.
+* Initial release